DutyPe/DutyPe/Play_Store_Launch_Strategy.md

 ✅ LOCATION-BASED SEARCH
 ✅ REAL-TIME NOTIFICATIONS

-Whether you're a student, freelancer, or looking for extra income, ParTimes connects you with verified employers offering flexible work opportunities.
+Whether you're a student, freelancer, or looking for extra income, DutyPe connects you with verified employers offering flexible work opportunities.

 🎯 PERFECT FOR:
 • Students seeking part-time work